-We expect that another parcel in the Belknap Mountains Focus Area will be permanently conserved in late 2015 with the purchase by the Lakes Region Conservation Trust of 87.5 acres of land on Guinea Ridge Rd. in Gilmanton, encompassing part of a significant wetland and perennial stream resource, including land identified as having the Highest Ranked Habitat in NH (2010 Wildlife Action Plan), and contiguous to other conserved lands totaling over 7,000 acres.
+In addition to the above 4 parcels, the Lakes Region Conservation Trust purchased 87.5 acres of land in late 2015 on Guinea Ridge Rd. in Gilmanton, encompassing part of a significant wetland and perennial stream resource, including land identified as having the Highest Ranked Habitat in NH (2010 Wildlife Action Plan), and contiguous to other conserved lands totaling over 7,000 acres.
+Finally, BRCC is supporting the Town of Gilford and the LRCT in their efforts to purchase 273 acres on Piper Mountain abutting LRCT's Jail Pasture and Piper Mountain Conservation Area.
+BRCC contributed \$500 to the Gilford Conservation Commission for survey work. \$120,000 needs to be raised by mid-January 2017 to complete the transaction.